ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 For more information about authorizations, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).

-## Creating authorization for customer-managed encryption in the UI
+## Creating authorization for customer-managed encryption in the console
 {: #file-s2s-auth-encryption-ui}
 {: ui}